Building Email Templates: The Layout

 This type of layout makes it clear that our main message is the invitation to our monthly marketing seminar.
 The CTA (call-to-action) is visible and will likely have a higher CTR (click-through-rate) than the blog articles or the survey that you can see at the bottom of our email template.
 Although the concept itself is fairly simple, you would be surprised how often it’s overlooked.

 Consistently placing your announcements, news or other types of information in the same part of the email will allow recipients to open your email and go directly to the content that’s relevant to them.
 This is especially effective when it comes to sending out weekly newsletters.
 Now that we’ve covered the fundamentals of creating a good-looking and practical email template layout, it’s up to you to try it out for yourself!
 Did you find any of our tips helpful?
 Is there something you would add?
-Let us know in the comment section or via Twitter @EnovaPoint.
+Let us know via Twitter @EnovaPoint.